ifb/makeDNG/README.md

  * An MSVC project is included.
 I haven't bothered to test on non-Windows systems, but it should be fairly portable.
  * libtiff newer than around 4.0.6 is required for some of the DNG tags.
-   Compression is not used, so no optional libs (zlib/zstd/lzma/libjpeg) are needed.
+   Compression is used, but no optional libs (zlib/zstd/lzma/libjpeg) are needed.
+   We compress each tile with LJ92 ourselves and write them with TIFFWriteRawTile.

 The dcp subfolder contains the spectral data for the U3-23S6C as well as a script to generate ForwardMatrix and ColorMatrix values with dcamprof.
 The spectral